 Standing on a hill in the heart of the city, Ljubljana Castle is one of the most popular tourist attractions in the Slovenian capital.
-The 900 year old castle has been renovated multiple times through the centuries and is now used as a cultural center boosting several museums, art exhibitions, historical rooms, a puppet theatre and a cafe.
+The 900-year-old castle has been renovated multiple times through the centuries and is now used as a cultural center boasting several museums, art exhibitions, historical rooms, a puppet theatre, and a cafe.

 30. Hohensalzburg Fortress

 Recommended by Vrushali from Couple of Journeys

 Visiting the Hohensalzburg Fortress is one of the best things to do in Salzburg.
 It stands tall on a cliff-top and can be easily spotted from almost every area of the Old Town of Salzburg.
 The reason why this fortress is so popular is that the appearance of this fortress has remained unchanged as it has never been conquered or attacked.

 The 900-year-old castle prides itself on being the only fully-preserved castle in all of Central Europe so it’s definitely must visit on every Salzburg itinerary!

 The Hohensalzburg Fortress was originally built in 1077 by Archbishop Gebhard I. However, at that time it was a simple building.
 This building took the form of the enormous fort as it stands today between in the 15th century under Archbishop Leonhard von Keutschach.

 Today, the fortress is open to tourists all around the year.
 There are 3 museums in the fortress area and a typical visit to the Hohensalzburg Fortress could take about 2-3 hours.
 In addition to the museums, the terrace area of the fortress is a great place to click some stunning panoramic pictures of the city of Salzburg.